-Having regard to the Live Music Act 2012, the Council's Corporate Plan, its Cultural Strategy and the International Covenant on Economic, Social and Cultural Rights (ICESCR), a diverse provision of cultural activities is welcomed for the benefit of all communities.
+1.21 Having regard to the Live Music Act 2012, the Council's Corporate Plan, its Cultural Strategy and the International Covenant on Economic, Social and Cultural Rights (ICESCR), a diverse provision of cultural activities is welcomed for the benefit of communities across the District.
 The Licensing Authority will monitor the licensing of regulated entertainment, especially with regard to live music and dancing, theatrical performances, etc., to ensure that such events are promoted without unreasonable restrictions being imposed, which would discourage such events.
 The Licensing Authority may need to balance the natural concern to prevent disturbance in neighbourhoods with the wider cultural benefits, particularly the cultural benefits for children.
-Advice and guidance on this matter will be sought from the appropriate cultural and leisure services within Tendring District Council and will also include outside forums and town centre managers where appropriate.
+Advice and guidance on this matter will be sought from the appropriate cultural and leisure services within the Council and will also include outside forums where appropriate.
 Licensed Council premises and land are available for the promotion of cultural activities in accordance with, and subject to, established letting arrangements.